Federal Motor Carrier Safety Administration: Leadership

-Raymond P. Martinez was sworn in as Administrator of the FMCSA on February 28, 2018.
-Previously, Martinez served as Chairman and Chief Administrator of the New Jersey Motor Vehicle Commission.
+Raymond P. Martinez was sworn in as administrator of the FMCSA on February 28, 2018.
+Previously, Martinez served as chairman and chief administrator of the New Jersey Motor Vehicle Commission.
 He left office on October 31, 2019, and the post has been without a permanent occupant ever since.

-Cathy F. Gautreaux became the Agency’s Deputy Administrator in November 2017 after serving as the Executive Director of the Louisiana Motor Transportation Association for 29 years.
+Cathy F. Gautreaux became the agency's deputy administrator in November 2019 after having served as the executive director of the Louisiana Motor Transportation Association for 29 years.
 She left office on January 20, 2021.

-Meera Joshi served as Acting Administrator of the FMCSA from January 20, 2021 prior to her appointment as Deputy Mayor for Operations of New York City in January, 2022.
+Meera Joshi served as acting administrator of the FMCSA from January 20, 2021, prior to her appointment as deputy mayor for operations of New York City in January 2022.

-List of Administrators
+List of administrators

 Organization

-The FMCSA is divided into 8 offices:
+The FMCSA is divided into eight offices: